bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 The sign at the door said **Rockets with sparkles and glitter**, and it fooled no one.
 The twins specialized in sparkles and glitter, because that was what their customers wanted to see, and the customers would even have a chance to see some been shot up from the roof.

-Adrex stood outside the door for a short moment, gathering his thoughts, and wiggled his face to look relaxed, clearing his voice with a few coughs, before he knocked trice on the door, and entering.
+Adrex stood outside the door for a short moment, gathering his thoughts, and wiggled his face to look relaxed, clearing his voice with a few coughs, before he knocked trice on the door, and entered.

 The first thing Adrex noted when he entered was, that the air in here was not as bad as it had been at earlier occasions.
-It still had a bit of powder hanging in here, but this thought was shoved away as he saw one of the twins, Victoria, sitting with on the floor, knees up, and face buried in her hands - clearly not happy over something, though not audible crying.
+It still had a bit of powder hanging in here, but this thought was shoved away as he saw one of the twins, Victoria, sitting with on the floor, knees up, and face buried in her hands - clearly not happy about something, though not audible crying.
 As the door bell rang, a small shock went through her, as a face with red swollen eyes look towards the him, quickly changing a depressed frown to... a delight?

 Adrex wasn't sure what to say, but tried anyway: "Eh...
 Victo-"